-13 Regarding asset forfeiture, Utah Code Ann. § 24-4-102(1) (Property subject to forfeiture) broadly allows for forfeiture of "property that was used to facilitate the commission of an offense that is a violation of federal or state law; and . . . proceeds."
-Disposition of forfeited property is governed by Utah Code Ann. § 24-4-115 (Disposition and allocation of forfeiture property), which states,
+10 Regarding asset forfeiture, Utah Code Ann. § 77-11b-102(1)(a) (Property subject to forfeiture) broadly allows for forfeiture of "(i) seized property that was used to facilitate the commission of an offense that is a violation of federal or state law; or (ii) seized proceeds."
+Disposition of forfeited property is governed by Utah Code Ann. § 77-11b-401 (Disposition and allocation of forfeiture property), which states,